siribi/MAKING_TREES/README.md

 #################################################################################### <br />
 **Part 1.
 Running orthofinder to get a list of single copy orthologues for your species**

+First download complete nucleotide and peptide fasta sets for your species of interest.
+Then run Orthofinder using the script

+1. pal2nal must be run with fasta output!
+2. Then I run the script Fasta2Phylip_batch.sh which runs Fasta2Phylip.pl, which converts fasta to phylip.
+3. Making a concatenated phylip file for raxml:
+    #Remember that the sequences have to be in the same order in all phylip files!!
+    tail -q -n +2 *pal2nal.phylip >> concat_pal2nal.phylip ## (-q stands for quiet -> never output header giving file name, -n stands for lines)
+    #Extract field 2 in the header of all phylip files to a new file:
+    head -q -n1 *pal2nal.phylip | awk '{ print $2 }' >> sequence_lengths.txt
+    #Sum all values in a file:
+    awk '{ sum += $1 } END { print sum }' sequence_lengths.txt
+    #Nano concat_pal2nal.phylip and add sequence length.
+Copy header from other file to get correct spacing.
+4. The next step is to extract the first 9 lines and send it to a new file.
+Try me on: head -q -n9 Cardamine_concat.phylip > first_9.phylip
+5. Extract the rest of the file into a new fileq tail -q -n +10 Cardamine_concat.phylip > last_lines.phylip
+6. Extract column 2!
+     awk '{ print $2 }' last_lines.phylip >> last_lines_oneColumn.phylip
+7. Concatenate the two files:
+     cat first_9.phylip last_lines_oneColumn.phylip > New_Cardamine_concat.phylip
+8. How then do I reduce New_Cardamine_concat.phylip??
+     Here I think I download to my own PC and then open in AliView.
+From there I can save as a phylip file.
+A bit unsure of what type, but trying to use long names in the first instance...

 #################################################################################### <br />
 **Part 2.
 Running MrModeltest to detect most suitable nucleotide substitution model for phylogeny reconstruction**